doingandlearning/NodeJS-November/Slides/06-evolution-of-async/slides.md

 ---

+# Morning 👋🏻

+While you get comfortable, can you:

+- Pull the latest changes from our repo
+- Think about your biggest takeaway/question from Monday

+---

 By the end of this section, you should be able to:
 - Understand native asynchronous primitives.
 - Understand serial and parallel control flow with callbacks.